 Once a puppy’s sugar drops you must act fast!
 The blood levels of glucose must be restored

-Nutri-Cal; they give quick results and gets into the bloodstream within seconds with a 99%
+Cal; they give quick results and gets into the bloodstream within seconds with a 99% utilization rate.

-is locked try to get it open and get it as far back on tongue as possible and rub all on gums.
+locked try to get it open and get it as far back on tongue as possible and rub all on gums.
 You can also

 syringe it into the pup’s mouth.
-Get a heating pad or heating blanket and slowly warm
+Get a heating pad or heating blanket and slowly warm the puppy to

 If the puppy does not improve within 10 minutes, contact your vet immediately!!
 This is not

-for the low sugar on hand you need to get it right away and keep it in stock at all times as you never
+the low sugar on hand you need to get it right away and keep it in stock at all times as you never

 ~ Common Health Problems ~